 The pharmacy stored CDs in accordance with legal requirements in approved cabinets.
 Denaturing kits were available for safe destruction of CDs.
 Expired CDs were clearly marked and segregated in the cabinet.
-Patient returned CDs were recorded in a register and destroyed with a witness with two signatures were recorded.
+Patient returned CDs were recorded in a register and destroyed in the presence of a witness with two signatures recorded.
 The dispensary fridge was clean, tidy and well organised and records of temperatures were maintained.
 The maximum and minimum temperatures were within the required range.

-Logs were kept of deliveries made to people in their own homes with appropriate signatures.
+The pharmacy kept records of deliveries made to people in their own homes with appropriate signatures.
 Confidentiality was maintained when obtaining signatures.
 The manager described the process followed in the event of failed deliveries to ensure that patients received their delivery in a timely manner, particularly those considered to be vulnerable, and this was found to be adequate.
 Patient returned medication was dealt with appropriately.